 Aleksandra Lipczak:

 A journalist and reporter.
-She is a scholar of the CELA European programme for emerging authors and translators.
-Her debut, Ludzie z placu Słońca [The People From Sun Square], was well received by readers and critics, and was nominated for the Witold Gombrowicz Literary Prize.
+She is a scholar of the CELA European program for emerging authors and translators.
+Her debut, Ludzie z placu Słońca [The People From Sun Square], was well received by readers and critics and was nominated for the Witold Gombrowicz Literary Prize.
 She works with the magazines Polityka and Przekrój.
 She is one of the founders of the citizens’ initiative Witajcie w Krakowie [Welcome to Kraków].
 Her new book Layla Means Night was recently published in Polish by Karakter.